SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-29-we-need-talmudic-arguments.md

 ## What does that say about American politics?

-Of course, to have a properly respectful dialog as in the Talmudic tradition, it takes both sides with that attitude.
+Of course, to have a properly respectful dialog as in the Talmudic tradition, it takes both being committed to that attitude.
 You can't have Talmudic dialog with a fanatic who denies your right to exist, or the fundamental legitimacy of your ideas.
-That would be like the Israelis attempting Talmudic dialog with Hezbollah, for example: respectful dialog is the wrong response to someone who denies the fundamental legitimacy of your position.
-I see nothing but venom, rage, and contempt coming from the American Republican right at the moment; it does not deserve respectful dialog.
+That would be like the Israelis attempting Talmudic dialog with Hezbollah, for example: respectful dialog is the wrong response to someone who denies your right to exist.
+I see nothing but venom, rage, and contempt coming from the American Republican right at the moment; respectful dialog is not even remotely the correct response to Trump.

 This is why I'm so frustrated with the mindless both-siderism of people like Brooks: his article makes an excellent point, but one which is of no applicability when attempting to